hashicorp/design-system/packages/components/addon/components/hds/form/textarea/NOTES.md

 - doc page: https://boundary-ui-storybook.vercel.app/?path=/story/rose-form-textarea--basic-textarea
 - they have an interesting organization/architecture of code:
   - https://github.com/hashicorp/boundary-ui/blob/main/addons/rose/addon/components/rose/form/textarea/index.hbs
-    - they use a @contextual argument to allow consumers to use a contentual component syntax for the input
+    - they use a @contextual argument to allow consumers to use a contentual component syntax for the component invocation
     - the component exposes the following props
       - `@name`
       - `@value`